-100 International Military Tribunal, Trial of the major war criminals before the International Military Tribunal, 'The Blue Series', 42 vols.
-(Nuremberg: IMT, 1947-1949), vol. 2, p.
-149.
+58 International Military Tribunal, Trial of the major war criminals before the International Military Tribunal, 'The Blue Series', 42 vols., (Nuremberg: IMT, 1947-1949), vol. 2, 149.

-domination only in the name of peace'.101 This, of course, was precisely Desai's point.
+wrote, the dominated nations 'cannot be made to submit to eternal domination only in the name of peace'.
+59 This, of course, was precisely Desai's point.

-When it came to issuing judgment, Pal, following the logic of his rejection of 'crimes against peace' charges and the 'common plan or conspiracy' idea, rejected the authority of the Tribunal in toto, stating that all the charges brought against the accused were illegitimate, and that 'each and every one of the accused must be found not guilty of each and every one of the charges'.102 At the Tribunal, the Canadian judge Stuart McDougall complained that Pal had come to Tokyo with the express aim of 'torpedoing' any judgment against the defendants.103
+When it came to issuing judgment, Pal, following the logic of his rejection of 'crimes against peace' charges and the 'common plan or conspiracy' idea, rejected the authority of the Tribunal in toto, stating that all the charges brought against the accused were illegitimate, and that 'each and every one of the accused must be found not guilty of each and every one of the charges'.
+At the Tribunal, the Canadian judge, Stuart McDougall, complained that Pal had come to Tokyo with the express aim of 'torpedoing' any judgment against the defendants.
 Back in India, Jawaharlal Nehru's government, which had recently won power from the British, was dismayed and embarrassed by Pal's stance.

-Senior ministers were aghast when he sent a copy of his opinion back to New Delhi (four months before the Majority Judgment was read out in court).
-They knew that he intended to dissent - he had told them so104 - but they had not expected him to dissent on such allencompassing grounds.
-Nehru said outright, 'In this judgment wild and sweeping statements have been made with many of which we do not agree at all.'105 K.P.S.
-Menon counselled that Pal's views were his own, not the government's, but that 'however extreme the view ... and however unfortunate the language in which he has couched his views, it would not be expedient for the Government of India to interfere with his judgment'.106 Krishna Menon telegrammed to say that nonetheless 'it is most desirable that we take some steps to disassociate ourselves from the views of Justice Pal which [are] not shared by us and may well put us in the wrong' with the other prosecuting powers at Tokyo.107 And P.A.
-Menon indicated that 'if the reactions in the U.S.A. and other countries proved to be bitter' the Department would issue a statement 'making it clear that Mr. Justice Pal's views were not those of the Government'.108 As it turned out, the other powers chose to ignore Pal's dissent, and this took the pressure off the government in New Delhi.
-There the matter rested.
+Senior Indian ministers were aghast when he sent a copy of his opinion back to New Delhi (four months before the Majority Judgment was read out in court).
+They knew that he intended to dissent - he had told them so62 - but they had not expected him to dissent on such all-encompassing grounds.
+Nehru said outright: 'In this judgment wild and sweeping statements have been made with many of which we do not agree at all.'63 K.P.S.
+Menon counselled that Pal's views were his own, not the government's, but that 'however extreme the view ... and however unfortunate the language in which he has couched his views, it would not be expedient for the Government of India to interfere with his judgment'.64 Krishna Menon telegrammed to say that nonetheless 'it is most desirable that we take some steps to disassociate ourselves from the views of Justice Pal which [are] not shared by us and may well put us in the wrong' with the other prosecuting powers at Tokyo.65 And P.A.
+Menon indicated that 'if the reactions in the U.S.A. and other countries proved to be bitter' the Department would issue a statement